Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Zero doping

 Refs.~\cite{Nicolas:PNAS2021, Davis:PNAS2022, Jurkutat:PNAS2023} pointed out that the gap size of the charge-transfer insulator is anticorrelated with the O hole content.
 Our findings confirm that this result is valid not only for the charge-transfer regime, but all the way from the charge-transfer to the Mott-Hubbard regime as well.

-In addition, our results show that the slope of the charge gap size as a function of either copper hole content or oxygen hole content is reduced at small charge gap size (Fig.~\ref{fig:gap}(b,c)).
+In addition, our results show that the absolute value of the slope of the charge gap size as a function of either copper hole content or oxygen hole content is reduced at small charge gap size (Fig.~\ref{fig:gap}(b,c)).
 This is consistent with the results of Ref.~\cite{go}, which ascribes the reduced slope of $\Delta_{\rm I}$ to the increased short-range correlations as the metal to insulator boundary is approached.